Hitakashi/Hitbox-Chat-Doc/connection.md

 #### Post-Server Connection

-Once you connect to the server you should first recieve a `1::` after that you need to send a joinChannel and then continue on what you what.
+Once you connect to the server you should first recieve a `1::` after that you need to send a joinChannel (Doc Soon) and then continue on what you what.